If you are interested in growing mango trees, then you’ve come to the right place.

 Mango Tree Climate Requirements

-Mangos are considered tropical trees that can be grown in USDA Hardiness Zones 9B โ 11.
+Mangos are considered tropical trees that can be grown in USDA Hardiness Zones 9B – 11.

-If you donโt know what your USDA Hardiness Zone is, you can input your zip code into the USDAโs Hardiness Zone Map (they recently changed in 2023).
-I have also included the latest and greatest map below:
+If you don’t know what your USDA Hardiness Zone is, you can input your zip code into the USDA’s Hardiness Zone Map (they recently changed in 2023).

 As we can see, the states where we can grow mango trees generally translates to areas found in Florida, California, Hawaii, Texas, Arizona & Puerto Rico.
-According to the University of Florida, “mature trees can withstand air temperatures as low as 25ยฐF for a few hours with injury to leaves and small branches.
-However, young trees may be killed at 29ยฐF to 30ยฐF .”
-As a result, mango trees should not be planted in areas that receive regular freezes.
+With this in mind, according to the University of Florida:

 Beyond USDA Hardiness Zones, mango trees should be planted in areas that receive full sun (6+ hours / day).